Franco Luambo: Musical style, critical evaluations, and significance

-Franco was a member for 33 years, from its founding in 1956 until his death in 1989, of TPOK Jazz, which has been called "arguably the most influential African band of the second half of the 20th century," and he was its co-leader or sole leader for most of that period.
+Franco was a member for 33 years, from its founding in 1956 until his death in 1989, of TPOK Jazz, which has been called "arguably the most influential African band of the second half of the 20th century". and he was its co-leader or sole leader for most of that period.

 Franco is commonly described as the preeminent African musical figure of the 20th century.
-For example, world-music expert Alistair Johnston calls him "the giant of 20th century African music."
-A reviewer in The Guardian wrote that Franco "was widely recognised as the continent's greatest musician, back in the years before Ali Farka Touré or Toumani Diabaté."
-Ronnie Graham wrote, in his encyclopedic 1988 Da Capo Guide to Contemporary African Music, that "Franco is beyond doubt Africa's most popular and influential musician."
+For example, world-music expert Alistair Johnston calls him "the giant of 20th century African music".
+A reviewer in The Guardian wrote that Franco "was widely recognized as the continent's greatest musician, back in the years before Ali Farka Touré or Toumani Diabaté".
+Ronnie Graham wrote, in his encyclopedic 1988 Da Capo Guide to Contemporary African Music, that "Franco is beyond doubt Africa's most popular and influential musician".
 This is in addition to listing Franco first in his book's rank-ordered section on Congo and Zaire, and putting on the book's cover, to represent African music, a waist-up photo of Franco playing guitar.